stark1tty/SedMob/docs/web-ui-guide.md

 - **Save Bed** — Saves and redirects to the profile edit page
 - **Cancel** — Returns to the profile edit page without saving
 - **Delete Bed** (edit mode only) — Deletes the bed after confirmation

+#### Bed Photos (Edit Mode Only)

+When editing a bed, a photo gallery section appears below the form.
+Multiple photos can be uploaded per bed, each with an optional description.
+Photos are displayed in a gallery with delete buttons.
+Accepted formats: PNG, JPG, JPEG, GIF, WebP.
+Files are stored in `uploads/<profile_id>/<bed_id>/` with UUID-based filenames.

+#### Bed Audio (Edit Mode Only)

+When editing a bed, an audio section allows uploading a single audio recording per bed.
+If audio exists, a playback control and delete button are shown.
+Accepted formats: MP3, WAV, OGG, M4A, WebM.
+Files are stored in `uploads/<profile_id>/<bed_id>/` with UUID-based filenames.

+---

+### Settings (Backup & Restore)

+**URL:** `/settings`
+**Template:** `settings.html`

+The settings page provides database backup and restore functionality:

+#### Backup

+A "Download Backup" button exports the entire database as a JSON file.
+The backup includes all profiles, beds, bed photos metadata, and reference data.
+The file is named `gneisswork_backup_<timestamp>.json`.

+#### Restore

+A file upload form accepts a previously exported JSON backup file.
+Restoring replaces all existing data with the contents of the backup file.
+A confirmation is required before proceeding.
+Uploaded files (photos, audio) are not included in the backup — only database records.

 ---